lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ---
-title: How to Change Logo in Dark Mode
+title: How to Switch Logo in Dark Mode
 date: 2020-07-03T10:52:03.096Z
 published: false
 tags: